-In our news alert of 21 November 2012 we drew attention to the Review of Pharmaceutical Patents which was announced by the Australian Government and we raised concerns about the wide ranging remit of the Review, the timing of the Review (over the Christmas/New Year break) and the short period of time (8 weeks!) given for interested parties to respond.
-Further, this Review was no less than the fourth public consultation relating to Patents announced by the Australian Government in a very short period of time (following on from the Innovation Patents Review, the "Raising the Bar" patents Review and the Gene Patents Bill).
+In our previous article we drew attention to the Review of Pharmaceutical Patents which was announced by the Australian Government and we raised concerns about the wide ranging remit of the Review, the timing of the Review (over the Christmas/New Year break) and the short period of time (8 weeks!) given for interested parties to respond.
+Further, this Review was no less than the fourth public consultation relating to Patents announced by the Australian Government in a very short period of time (following on from the Innovation Patents Review, the “Raising the Bar” patents Review and the Gene Patents Bill).

 Although the analysis of the provisions in the Australian Patents Act relating to Pharmaceutical Patent Term Extensions (PTEs) was seen as the focal point of the Review, it breadth was much wider than that and covered many topics central to pharmaceutical companies in Australia including interlocutory injunctions, contributory infringement provisions, data exclusivity and patent linkage.

 As the Review developed and submissions were filed and the public Hearings were held, it became of major concern to innovative pharma that the Review seemed to focus more on Regulatory and Reimbursement procedures in Australia, the timing of these compared to expiration of patent term, our unique “patent certification” system and the impact generally of all of these on the entry of generic pharmaceuticals into the Australian market.
 There was a lot of argument put by various generic pharmaceutical bodies that patents in Australia expire much later than in other countries and the ‘manufacture for export’ argument was raised again.

 Of further note, the practice of “evergreening” or “follow-on” patenting was given a very negative gloss by the Review Panel at some of the public hearings.